opnfv/joid/docs/release/installation/installation_baremetal.rst

 second of two JOID deployment steps.

 JOID allows you to deploy different combinations of OpenStack and SDN solutions in HA or no-HA mode.
-For OpenStack, it supports Newton and Ocata.
+For OpenStack, it supports Pike and Ocata.
 For SDN, it supports Open vSwitch, OpenContrail, OpenDaylight and ONOS (Open Network Operating System).
 In addition to HA or no-HA mode, it also supports deploying the latest from the development tree (tip).